What story can you see in this image?

 Kindly note that it is the intention of CANVAS to enable free and full access to, and sharing of the winning story to the general public, including making the same freely downloadable on the Internet, as well as publishing copies of books based on the winning story for free distribution to children in public schools and disadvantaged communities throughout the Philippines.

 The prize money that will be awarded shall then constitute full payment of such concurrent and non-exclusive grant of intellectual property and publication rights to the winning story.
 The winner shall not be entitled to any other royalties or fees from earnings, if any, that may result from future publication, licensing, creation of derivatives, and other transactions based on the same.

-(Please note that this rule is new and different from the rules from past competitions.
+(Reminder: this rule is new and different from the rules from past competitions.
 Please see our note on why we have this rule.)

 7. Except for the right to publish any received entry on its website, CANVAS shall not retain any other rights to entries that are not selected as the winner, except where separate agreements are reached with the writers.

 8. CANVAS shall exercise full and exclusive editorial and artistic control over the publication of the winning entry and resulting book.

 While it is the full intention of CANVAS to publish the winning entry as a full-color children's book, CANVAS reserves the right not to publish the same for any reason whatsoever.